 Shark is a French company specialising in on-road motorcycle helmets.
 Most of the models in the range comprise of full-face helmets, though some flip-up helmets are available.
 Most Shark helmets are based on motorsports applications with exciting names such as ‘Evoline Series 3’, ‘Race R Pro’ and so on.
 The Evoline Series 3, in particular, is an evolution of its predecessor, which features a resdesigned interior and chin bar for better stability at high speeds.
 It is also 200 grams lighter than the Series 2.
 This may sound like much but this can add up over hours of riding.
 Shark helmets start at around $400, and some of the dearest models approach the $1,000 mark.
 Shark was rated three stars overall and in most other research categories this year.

 Canstar Blue commissioned I-view to survey 800 Australian motorcycle riders across a range of categories to measure and track customer satisfaction.
 The outcomes reported are the results from customers within the survey group who have purchased and used a motorcycle helmet in the last 2 years – in this case 419 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Motorcycle Helmets - July 15th
+Motorcycle Helmets - September 15th